 The Koa Harp

 Koa wood is only available from Hawaii.
-It is difficult to get, but well worth the effort as it is a wonderful instrument wood.
+It is difficult to get, but well worth the effort as it is a wonderful wood for instruments.
 Koa is harvested from plantations that are grown mostly on the island of Hawaii.
 Koa wood adds $800 to the price of the harp.

 Here are photos of the contrasting trim around a light cedar soundboard and the unstained natural piano pin block neck.
 See the name plate in the photo on the left.
 It adds strength to the neck and pillar connection.